KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS16.0.md

 **How to install:**

-1. Follow the official Raspberry Pi instructions for writing the image to the SD card ([Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md), [Mac](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md), [Windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md)).
+1. Follow the official [Raspberry Pi instructions](https://www.raspberrypi.org/documentation/computers/getting-started.html#installing-the-operating-system) for writing the image to the SD card.

 **FAQ:**